industrial-edge/slmp-connector-getting-started/docs/Installation.md

 - in 'Acquisition Cycle' field choose the cycle time with which the data is sent to the Databus (100 ms - 10 s)
 - in 'Acquitition Mode' field choose 'CyclicOnChange'
 - in 'Access Mode' field choose 'Read and Write'
-- if needed, click on the '+' icon on the right site to add more tags
 - click 'Add Tags'

 ![configuration2](/docs/graphics/Configuration2.png)